deftio/fifostr/dev/fifostr-todo.md

 	[ ] add/del log-function
 	[ ] constructor, take log-function #as in logging each event to log function [ ] allow optional flush each time
-	[ ] make standalone app which allows patterns to be loaded from a user-spec'd file, takes streams as input, logf output
+	[ ] make standalone app which allows patterns to be loaded from a user-spec'd file, takes streams as input, output logf output